 When it comes to colours, be sure to have plenty of neutral and skin tone colours such as beige, white and coffee.
 These colours are generally warmer, thus having a lovely soothing effect when you are trying to unwind.
 To help you out when designing your bedroom, be sure to catch our guide on creating an interior design mood board!

 Last but not least, be sure to have happy and empowering images in your bedroom.
-If you are married, hanging your marriage photographs is definitely a great idea!
+If you are married, hanging your marriage photographs is a great idea!

 Home Office / Study Room